Gk1mtd/metronome-frontend/README.md

-# MetronoMe
+# Metronoknowme

 ## Description
 ![wireframe](https://github.com/ignazka/metronome-backend/blob/master/wireframe.png?raw=true)
 https://youtu.be/D7-929Xh8yo
 An application for musicians.
 Artists are able to create setlists with BPM next to the song.
-BPM is editable.
+BPM is editable and playable.

 ## Backlog
 * Fullscreen visualization of beat